Retirement Planning7 min read

-How much will you actually spend in retirement?
-It's one of the most common questions in retirement planning — and one of the hardest to answer, because it depends on your health, your housing, where you live, and what kind of retirement you want.
+The average Canadian household aged 65+ spends about $78,499 a year — roughly $6,540 a month (Statistics Canada, 2023).
+That's the household figure: a single retiree typically spends less, and a couple's costs sit near that average rather than double it.
+It's one of the most common questions in retirement planning, and one of the hardest to answer precisely, because your own number depends on your health, your housing, where you live, and the kind of retirement you want.

 Fortunately, Statistics Canada tracks what Canadian households actually spend.
 Here's what the data shows, what it could mean for your plan, and how to start figuring out your own number.